BigPapoo/steganography/README.md

+# Fork

+This is a fork from 7thSamurai/steganography for educational purpose only.
+Target audience: IUT Lannion - BUT Informatique 2A

 # Image Steganography Tool

 Simple C++ **Encryption** and **Steganography** tool that uses Password-Protected-Encryption to secure a file's contents, and then proceeds to embed it